zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 ## 2.1 — The Liturgy of Creation

-Every genuine creative act follows a recognizable pattern—a liturgy with phases as predictable as seasons.
+Every genuine creative act follows a recognizable pattern, a liturgy with phases as predictable as seasons.
 Understanding this pattern does not diminish its mystery; it makes participation possible.

 The word "liturgy" is deliberate.
 Creation is not secular; it is the human-scale participation in cosmic generativity.
 The phases described below have been recognized across cultures, named with different terms, but structurally identical from Paleolithic cave-painting to contemporary art.